UBC-MDS/tweetr/README.md

 -   `get_tweets`:
     -   This function extracts tweets from a Twitter user given their handle (i.e. @elonmusk).
-    -   Note that this function requires Twitter API credentials.
-Users need to store their credentials in a `.Renviron` file in the root directory.
 -   `plot_timeline`:
     -   This function creates an analysis of what time of day the tweets occurs and plots the counts of tweets and hours.